GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 The tokens are stored by the user's browser.
 The browser can then use the tokens in other contexts to evaluate the user's authenticity.

-The Trust Token API allows trust of a user in one context (such as gmail.com) to be conveyed to another context (such as an ad running on nytimes.com) without identifying the user or linking the two identities.
+The Trust Token API enables trust of a user in one context to be conveyed to another context without identifying the user or linking the two identities.

+Try it out the [Trust Token demo](https://labs.jxck.io/trust-token).

 {% Aside %}
 The Privacy Sandbox is a series of proposals to satisfy third-party use cases